-Burnett has been named one of the world's most influential people by Time Magazine and also listed as TV Guide's most valuable player.
+Burnett has been named one of the world's most influential people by TIME Magazine and is also listed as TV Guide's Most Valuable Player.
 He has won Brandweek's Marketer of the Year Award, The Brandon Tartikoff Legacy Award, the PGA Norman Lear Award and the prestigious Rose d'Or FRAPA Format Award.
+Burnett was inducted into the Broadcasting & Cable Hall of Fame and was honored in 2010 with a star on The Hollywood Walk of Fame.
 He served two elected terms on the Board of Directors for the British Academy of Film and Television Arts in Los Angeles.
-Burnett was inducted into the Broadcasting and Cable Hall of Fame and was honored in 2010 with a star on Hollywood's Walk of Fame.

 CLAY NEWBILL, executive producer

-Clay Newbill has been a pioneer and innovator of reality television for over 20 years.
+Clay Newbill was a pioneer of reality television and has been an innovator of that genre for over 20 years.
 He was a vital member of the initial "Real World" producing team, joining the creators of the famed franchise in 1992.
 After producing the second and third seasons of the groundbreaking series "The Real World: Los Angeles" and "The Real World: San Francisco," Newbill co-created, produced and directed the "Real World" sister series, "Road Rules," staying on as showrunner for the MTV staple series during its first eight seasons.

 In 1999 Newbill was tapped to spearhead a new show.
 Under his leadership, "Making the Band" became the first primetime reality competition program on network television.
 In 2000 he and ABC entered into an overall deal, and for five years he served as executive producer and showrunner for popular programs such as "The Mole 1 and 2," "The Bachelor," "The Bachelorette," "Celebrity Mole: Yucatan," "The Benefactor" and "The Ultimate Love Test."
 In 2005 Newbill left his overall deal at ABC and since has continued to freelance produce and showrun reality television for several networks and cable outlets.

 In addition to serving as one of the executive producers on all TV seasons of "Shark Tank," his credits include "Bound for Glory" (ESPN), "Top Design" (Bravo), "American Inventor 2" (ABC) and "The Mole 5" (ABC).
-Under the banner of his 310 Entertainment Inc. production company, he has produced the hit Nickelodeon game show "BrainSurge."
+Under the banner of his 310 Entertainment Inc. production company, he has produced 120 episodes of the hit Nickelodeon game show "BrainSurge."
 It was nominated for a Daytime Emmy in 2012 for Best Game/Audience Participation Show, and won the Cynthia Cynopsis Kid's Imagination Award for Kids Education Program.
-In 2012 he produced the No. 1-rated TV Show on CMT, "Redneck Island."
-Newbill has a development deal at the SPEED Channel for the trucker racing show, "Payload."
+In 2012 he produced the No. 1-rated TV Show on CMT, "Redneck Island," now in its third season.
+Newbill is currently developing a project for CBS.
 He also co-created and produced the pilot "Camping with the In-Laws" for the Lifetime Network.